tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

 You can also use What-If-Tool with your own custom prediction function that takes Tensorflow Example and produces predictions.
-In this mode, you can load any model (including non-TensorFlow models) as long as your custom functions input and output specifications match.
+In this mode, you can load any model (including non-TensorFlow models) as long as your custom function's input and output specifications are correct.

 If you want to train an ML model from a dataset and explore the dataset and model, check out the [What_If_Tool_Notebook_Usage.ipynb notebook](https://colab.research.google.com/github/tensorflow/tensorboard/blob/master/tensorboard/plugins/interactive_inference/What_If_Tool_Notebook_Usage.ipynb) in colab, which starts from a CSV file,